Managing my own values

 Fear and recovery

-Fear and doubt are part of my process.
-I sometimes experience panic during extreme market turmoil, but some of my best trades were made when I felt most afraid.
-Being scared is acceptable to me; acting with discipline despite fear is part of my edge.
+Some of my best trades came when I felt most afraid.
+Being scared is acceptable; acting with discipline despite fear is part of my edge.

 Personal background and mindset